Lockheed F-35 workers ready for long strike, union says

-WASHINGTON, April 24 (Reuters) - Unionized workers on strike against Lockheed Martin Corp over healthcare benefits and pensions are prepared for a long work stoppage, a top union official said on Tuesday.
+WASHINGTON (Reuters) - Unionized workers on strike against Lockheed Martin Corp (LMT.N) over healthcare benefits and pensions are prepared for a long work stoppage, a top union official said on Tuesday as the company said it would be able to keep operations running.

 Nearly 3,650 union workers walked off the job on Monday at the Fort Worth, Texas, plant where Lockheed builds the new F-35 fighter plane and at two military bases where it is tested.

-Paul Black, president of the local chapter of the International Association of Machinists and Aerospace Workers (IAM), said three earlier strikes in 1984, 2000 and 2003 lasted from two to three weeks, but union leaders warned workers that the current dispute -- focused on healthcare benefits and pensions -- could take longer to settle.
-The last strike before those was in 1946.
+Paul Black, president of the local chapter of the International Association of Machinists and Aerospace Workers (IAM), said three earlier strikes in 1984, 2000 and 2003 lasted from two to three weeks, and union leaders have warned workers the current dispute could take longer to settle.

 Workers in the union voted overwhelmingly on Sunday to hit the picket line rather than accept the company’s “best and final offer,” which called for an end to the defined benefits pension that current workers receive and a switch to a retirement account similar to a 401(k).

-He said the pension issue was particularly important given that union workers had already given up medical benefits for retired workers in the last contract negotiation.
+Black said the pension issue was particularly important given union workers had already given up medical benefits for retired workers in the last contract negotiation.

-“Whenever they talk about cuts, they want to talk about the guys at the lower end of the scale,” Black said, noting that the top managers at Lockheed earned a combined total in the hundreds of millions of dollars.
-“It’s not our membership that’s driving up the cost of the plane,” he added.
+“Whenever they talk about cuts, they want to talk about the guys at the lower end of the scale,” he said, noting the top managers at Lockheed earned a combined total in the hundreds of millions of dollars.
+“It’s not our membership that’s driving up the cost of the plane.”

 The strike adds to pressures already facing the $397 billion F-35 Joint Strike Fighter program, which has been restructured three times in recent years to rein in costs and slow development to allow for more testing.
 The program has only completed about 20 percent of the total testing required.